segmentio/frictionless-signup/front/design.md

 # Events

-	set an event on all fields, emit an event when focus out throw error if email is not valid throw error if an account already exist send event if data was modified per the user send event if the data was prefilled correctly send event with email address
+	- set an event on all fields, emit an event when focus out

-# Features
+	- throw error if email is not valid

-- Prefill the email address in the form if exist in url parameter and call Clearbit
+	- throw error if an account already exist
-- Invalidate the data with boolean if the fields change
+	- send event if data was modified per the user
-- Get email from URL
+	- send event if the data was prefilled correctly
-- When the user unfocused the email field
+	- send event with email address